Who needs writing help? You do!

-Once we have a solid outline, we begin a series of conversations, either by phone or in person.
+Once we have a solid outline, we begin a series of conversations by phone, zoom, or in person.
 I record and transcribe them.
 Interviews for a book, depending on the size, can take anywhere from 20 to 40 hours to complete, depending on the complexity of the topics.

-Think of the interviews as less like a formal presentation, and more like a casual conversation where I ask open-ended questions that allow you to tell me the stories, memories, and the importance behind each of the outline points, asking for more details and further clarification as we go.
+Think of the interviews as less like a formal presentation and more like a casual conversation where I ask open-ended questions that allow you to tell me the stories, memories, and the importance behind each outline point, asking for more details and further clarification as we go.

 After the initial interview phase, I’ll compile a rough first draft of all the material, organized by the outline points.
-I then conduct a deeper review of the material, creating a list of additional questions that will help add crucial details to pivotal scenes.
-A second conversation will be scheduled to talk through these points.
+I then conduct a deeper review of the material, creating a list of additional questions to help add crucial details to pivotal scenes.
+An additional conversation will be scheduled to talk through these points.

 Once I have all the material, I craft your book, shaping the content to be emotionally compelling and informative, relying on your voice and expertise to guide me.
-When the draft is completed, I send it to you for review.
-Using Track Changes, you are able to modify any of the content to your liking.
+When the draft is completed, I will send it to you for review.
+Using Track Changes, you can modify any of the content to your liking.

 If you want to submit your book to agents in hopes of a book deal, you’ll need a Book Proposal.

-The Proposal contains one or two of the strongest and most compelling chapters as samples of the writing, and often a portion of the Introduction.
-It also contains your bio and platform details, including social media reach, possible endorsements, and the ways in which your book is unique to the market.
+The Proposal contains one or two of the strongest and most compelling chapters as samples of writing and often a portion of the Introduction.
+It also contains your bio and platform details, including social media reach, possible endorsements, and how your book is unique to the market.

-I include query letter and a curated list of genre-specific agents with all Proposals.
+I include a query letter and a curated list of genre-specific agents with all Proposals.

 Note: If you want to self-publish, you don’t need a book proposal.